pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

 ### *Themes*
 ### *Key Takeaways*
 ### *Discussion Questions*
+- How does the idea of Horizon 1, 2, 3 businesses apply to IT?
+  - Do we have Horizon 3 as R&D?
+  - Horizon 2 as the growth technology?
+  - Horizn 1 as tried and true legacy?

 #### Chapter 13
 - whitespace deployments pg 202
   - like "dark launches"